geo-ant/blog/_posts/2023-11-20-rust-for-cpp-developers-constructors.md

 I'm not sure if this concept is common in other language, but both C++ and Rust have move semantics.
 However, the way the languages think about move semantics is _very_ different.
-We'll explore the differences a bit in this section, before coming to our surprisingly short conclusion of how move constructors work in Rust.

-TODO: rust has destructive move semantics, so there's no equivalent for move constructors and they would not serve any purpose in Rust.
+That makes this section pretty straightforward.

+We've already mentioned that Rust has destructive move semantics and ownership is is passed with a move.
+That means that there is no need for a move constructor and Rust simply does not have an equivalent.
+That also frees us from the burden of leaving moved-from values in a defined state.
+In Rust, there is no such thing as a moved-from value, since the compiler will not let you access it.

 # Conversions